 In May 2002, a group of distinguished scholars, writers and historians gathered at the New York Institute of the Humanities to address a burning question: "Was Athanasius Kircher the coolest guy ever, or what?"
 If the 17th-century German Jesuit polymath himself had been in attendance, he likely would have answered in the affirmative.
-In the preface to one of his books, Kircher wrote about another of his own books:
+In the preface to one of his books, Kircher wrote — about another of his own books — as follows:

 This earned considerable praise from intelligent readers, who were astonished by the novelty of its subject matter, but there was no lack of malicious, evil critics who attacked it with sarcastic arguments and many attempted corrections.
 All of these, however, were stupid or obtuse.

-Modest the Jesuit was not, but if Benjamin Franklin's observation that vanity is one of life's great comforts is true, then Kircher was almost always in a good mood.
+Modest the Jesuit was not, but if Benjamin Franklin's observation that vanity is one of life's great comforts is true, then Kircher likely spent most of his life in a good mood.

 Kircher's cheerfulness might also have stemmed partly from his perceived indestructibility.
 According to his own account, he was an accident-prone dimwit in his youth.
 By the time he was in his thirties, he had lived through storms at sea, been washed down a river, escaped the plague, narrowly avoided trampling by horses, even survived an accidental trip through the grinding wheel of a mill.
 He had also, he said, survived a hernia and gangrene — maladies remedied through ardent prayer.
 Most foolhardy of all, he had refused to disguise himself in "worldly" clothes while traveling through Germany during the Thirty Years War.
 His Jesuit robes attracted the unwelcome attention of some Protestant soldiers who nearly hanged him from a tree until one of them, moved by his courage, had a change of heart.

-On the other hand, Kircher might have secretly hoped for eventual sainthood, and a life littered with miracles was an important prerequisite; to that end, he might have enhanced his life story a bit.
+On the other hand, Kircher might have made a lot of that up.
+Some of his biographers have speculated that he secretly hoped for eventual sainthood, and pointed out that a life littered with miracles was an important prerequisite.

 The baby of nine children, Kircher was born on the Feast of Saint Athanasius (May 2) in 1601 or 1602, to a pious but scholarly family.
+Born in Geisa, Germany, he went away to school in Fulda when he was 10.
 He later recounted that, at the age of 15, he chose the Society of Jesus over other religious orders because the Jesuits were most likely to develop his intellectual talents — a recollection somewhat at odds with his description of his young self as an accident-prone dimwit.
 His father, a sometime magistrate and mayor, was independent-minded enough to have a rabbi teach the boy Hebrew, and the young Kircher remained fascinated by languages all his life.

 At first, Kircher devoted his time to Cardinal Francesco Barberini (cousin to the pope) but after Barberini lost interest in the priest's intellectual pursuits, he was assigned to the chair of mathematics at the Collegio Romano where he started building an impressive curiosity cabinet, the Kircherianum.

 The Kircherianum's first home was in Kircher's own quarters, but it was later moved to a more elaborate gallery.
+By some accounts, it featured marvels as diverse as the bones of a mermaid and a brick from the Tower of Babel.
 He crowed that nobody who had missed his museum had truly seen the great city.
 Although cheerless Protestants in northern Europe often thought of Rome as Babylon, most visitors saw it as caput mundi or "the head of the world."
 But not everyone who wanted to visit Kircher's collection actually could.
 Hopeful visitors often arrived with letters of recommendation from influential friends, and Kircher and his assistants looked over the letters (and perhaps the prospective visitors) to decide who merited admission.
 The museum became such a hotspot for European nobility that Kircher complained about having time for almost nothing else, not even his daily prayers.
 The collection was so big that documenting its goodies would continue for decades after Kircher's death.

 Kircher was called to the ancient city soon after Galileo's trial — in a large part because the Jesuits wanted someone in their camp whose flamboyance rivaled the famous astronomer's.
-Like a lot of bright scholars of the time, Kircher probably quietly believed Galileo was right, though he didn't dare say so in the proximity of Pope Urban VIII.
-These were dangerous times, when getting books printed not only required an imprimatur (permission to print the book) and the approval of Jesuit censors (who, in his case, didn't criticize his subject matter so much as his propensity for bragging) but also the patronage of someone wealthy enough to pay for the typesetting and engraving of illustrations — and the protection of someone powerful if the book ruffled feathers.
+Like a lot of bright scholars of the time (including plenty of his fellow Jesuits), Kircher probably quietly believed Galileo was right, though he didn't dare say so in the proximity of Pope Urban VIII.
+These were dangerous times.
+Even before Marin Luther penned his theses — and well before Kircher's birth — the Catholic hierarchy recognized the dangerous potential of printing presses, and sought to control what came off those presses.
+(So did Protestants with political power.)
+By the time Kircher wrote his own works, getting books printed not only required an imprimatur (permission to print the book) and the approval of Jesuit censors (who, in his case, didn't criticize his subject matter so much as his propensity for bragging).
+It also required the patronage of someone wealthy enough to pay for the typesetting and engraving of illustrations — and the protection of someone powerful if the book ruffled feathers.
 Kircher navigated this tricky terrain skillfully, sometimes switching allegiances to better-positioned patrons.

 While visiting Malta, Kircher befriended a cleric named Fabio Chigi, who later became Pope Alexander VII.
 In later years, Alexander VII, who devoted his life to reconciling the differences between Catholic and Protestant faiths, arranged to have Kircher's books published by Protestants in Amsterdam.
 Kircher followed the same ecumenical philosophy, collaborating with Catholics and Protestants alike.
 Over the years, the polymath enjoyed the patronage of four popes, two Habsburg emperors, and many German and Italian princes, although he maintained that even the nicest Protestants were likely headed for hell.